almostearthling/when-command-testsuite/README.md

 The test suite only relies on the recorded output of commands used for *tasks* and in some cases by *conditions*: the **When** log files are not analyzed.
 However they remain a valuable source of information in case something goes wrong, that is why the test configuration includes debug logging.
 Logs are appended to the normal logs, the logging system in **When** does not allow to use different files or locations.
 During the tests **When** uses the color icon set: I normally let the applet guess the icon set, which in my case means that it uses light icons on dark background and I can visually identify the fact that the running one is a test session.

 Please note that, in order for *idle time based conditions* to occur properly, the testing session should be left alone without user interaction.
 For this reason the test script gives the user a grace time to unfocus a possible virtual desktop, so that the virtual machine can remain idle for the whole session letting the user do something else, such as checking the logs in a remote session.

+Normally, if `run.sh` is launched from the command line with no arguments, it produces textual output to assist the user in determining what the test suite is doing at the moment.
+This includes simple descriptions of the ongoing operations, check marks (and other special characters) to show success or failure, and text-based progress bars when the script is waiting for **When** to do something in the background.
+This can be annoying, or even just useless, at least in two cases:

+* when the test script is performed (possibly on "headless" machines or virtual machines) as part of a continuous integration system;
+* when a script has to be used to verify the outcome of the test suite.

+Two command-line switches have been provided for this purpose:

+* `-b` just issues a *brief* output in case of failure, consisting of the word `FAIL` followed by a colon and an all-caps word describing the reason (`NO_WHEN` when the applet is not found, `NO_DUMP` and `NO_IMPORT` if there is trouble with the items file, and so on), or the word `ERR` followed by either `COND` or `TASK` and the name of the item that failed.
+In case of success it just displays the word `SUCCESS`.
+All output is written to *stderr*, and in case of failure the exit status is `1`;
+* `-q` produces no output, the only way to check for outcome is to test the return value (`1` on failure, `0` on success).

+The options cannot be combined, and either one must be the first and only argument to the `run.sh` script if present.
+Neither option prevents the green **When** icon to show on the top panel: if you don't want to show it for some reason, please modify the `<when_test_home>/conf/when-command.conf` file.

+*NOTE:*  There is *no way* to run the test suite from a text session (or a remote terminal), even when `-b` or `-q` are set.
+It has to be launched from a terminal window in a graphical session in order to be able to launch an instance of **When** for testing purposes.

 ## Modifying the test suite